 Everything You Need to Know About Vitamin B12

 Vitamin B12: you’ve probably heard of it, specially if you follow a vegan or vegetarian diet.
 But what is it?
 And why is it important?
-Here’s everything you need to know about why you should make sure you’re getting enough Vitamin B12, and how to do so.
+Here’s everything you need to know about Vitamin B12,¹ and how and why you should make sure you’re getting enough.

-Vitamin B12, known in the nutrition world as cobalamin, is the most chemically complex of all the vitamins, and was the most recent vitamin to be discovered by scientists.
+Vitamin B12, known in the nutrition world as cobalamin, is the most chemically complex of all the vitamins, and was the most recent vitamin to be discovered by scientists.²

 Vitamin B12 is not only chemically complex, it’s extremely important to your overall health.
 In fact, it’s one of the most important vitamins you should be watching in your diet.